syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
 //Add a section into the Word document.
 IWSection section = document.AddSection();
 //Add a paragraph into the created section.
 IWParagraph paragraph = section.AddParagraph();
-    // Append table of content to the end of the paragraph with the specified lower and upper heading levels.
+//Append the TOC field with LowerHeadingLevel and UpperHeadingLevel to determines the TOC entries.
-    TableOfContent tableOfContent = paragraph.AppendTOC(2, 5);
+TableOfContent tableOfContent = paragraph.AppendTOC(1, 3);
-    //Set starting heading level of the table of contents. tableOfContent.LowerHeadingLevel = 2;
+//Set lower heading level for TOC. tableOfContent.LowerHeadingLevel = 2;
-    //Set ending heading level of the table of contents. tableOfContent.UpperHeadingLevel = 5;
+//Set upper heading level for TOC. tableOfContent.UpperHeadingLevel = 5;
-    //Use default heading styles
-    tableOfContent.UseHeadingStyles = true;
+//Enable a flag to use default heading styles in TOC entries. tableOfContent.UseHeadingStyles = true;
-    //Show page numbers in table of content. tableOfContent.IncludePageNumbers = true;
+//Enable a flag to show page numbers in TOC entries. tableOfContent.IncludePageNumbers = true;
-    //Set page numbers to right alignment.
-    tableOfContent.RightAlignPageNumbers = false;
+//Disable a flag to align page numbers after to the TOC entries. tableOfContent.RightAlignPageNumbers = false;
-    //Set hyperlinks for the TOC levels.
-    tableOfContent.UseHyperlinks = false;
+//Disable a flag to preserve TOC entries without hyperlinks. tableOfContent.UseHyperlinks = false;
-    //Add a paragraph into the section.
-    paragraph = section.AddParagraph();
+//Add a paragraph into the section. paragraph = section.AddParagraph();
 //Append text.
 paragraph.AppendText("First ");
 //Append line break.
 paragraph.AppendBreak(BreakType.LineBreak);
 paragraph.AppendText("Chapter");
-    //Include new line to preserve newline characters TableOfContent. tableOfContent.IncludeNewLineCharacters = true;
+//Enable a flag to include new line characters in TOC entries. tableOfContent.IncludeNewLineCharacters = true;
-    //Set a built-in heading style.
+//Set a built-in heading style. paragraph.ApplyStyle(BuiltinStyle.Heading2);
-    paragraph.ApplyStyle(BuiltinStyle.Heading2);
 //Add a section into the Word document. section = document.AddSection();
-    //Add a paragraph to the section.
-    paragraph = section.AddParagraph();
+//Add a paragraph to the section. paragraph = section.AddParagraph();
 //Append text.
 paragraph.AppendText("Second ");
 paragraph.AppendText("Chapter");
-    //Sets a built-in heading style.
+//Sets a built-in heading style. paragraph.ApplyStyle(BuiltinStyle.Heading1);
-    paragraph.ApplyStyle(BuiltinStyle.Heading1);
 //Add a section into the Word document. section = document.AddSection();
 paragraph = section.AddParagraph();
 paragraph.AppendText("Third ");
 paragraph.AppendText("Chapter");
-    //Set a built-in heading style.
+//Set a built-in heading style. paragraph.ApplyStyle(BuiltinStyle.Heading2);
-    paragraph.ApplyStyle(BuiltinStyle.Heading2);
 section = document.AddSection();
 paragraph = section.AddParagraph();
 paragraph.AppendText("Fourth ");
 paragraph.AppendText("Chapter");
-    //Set a built-in heading style.
+//Set a built-in heading style. paragraph.ApplyStyle(BuiltinStyle.Heading3);
-    paragraph.ApplyStyle(BuiltinStyle.Heading3);
 //Add the text into the new paragraph of the section. section.AddParagraph().AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
-    //Add a paragraph to the section.
-    paragraph = section.AddParagraph();
+//Add a paragraph to the section. paragraph = section.AddParagraph();
-    //Set outline level for paragraph.
-    paragraph.ParagraphFormat.OutlineLevel = OutlineLevel.Level2;
+//Set outline level for paragraph. paragraph.ParagraphFormat.OutlineLevel = OutlineLevel.Level2;
 //Append text.
 paragraph.AppendText("Outline Level Paragraph");
-    //Set the outline levels.
-    tableOfContent.UseOutlineLevels = true;
+//Enable a flag to consider outline level paragraphs in TOC entries. tableOfContent.UseOutlineLevels = true;
 //Add a section into the Word document. section = document.AddSection();
-    //Add a paragraph to the section.
-    paragraph = section.AddParagraph();
+//Add a paragraph to the section. paragraph = section.AddParagraph();
-    //Append a field to the paragraph.
-    paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry);
+//Append a field to the paragraph. paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry);
-    //Indicate whether to use table entry fields. tableOfContent.UseTableEntryFields = true;
+//Enable a flag to use table entry fields in TOC entries. tableOfContent.UseTableEntryFields = true;
-    //Update the table of content.
+//Update the table of content. document.UpdateTableOfContents();
-    document.UpdateTableOfContents();
 //Save a Word document.
-    document.Save("Sample1.docx");
+document.Save("Sample.docx");
 }
 {% endhighlight %}